VectorInstitute/fed-rag/docs/getting_started/import_patterns.md

 ## Root Imports

-The simplest approach - import everything you need directly from the root:
+Import core components directly from the root:

 ```py
 from fed_rag import (